 How much does it cost to backpack in China?
 Well, this is my 5th time in China and once again I’m loving every second.
-Hopefully you guys are seeing another side to this massive country, different to the one the western media try to propagate (big factories, communist government, stifled people etc).
+Hopefully, you guys are seeing another side to this massive country, different to the one the western media try to propagate (big factories, communist government, stifled people etc).

 I thought I’d give an idea about how much it costs to travel in China on a daily basis if you’re on a budge.
 And from there calculate an approximate monthly budget that you can feasibly stick to.
 For sure, China offers a lot of luxury these days too, but this article is more about backpacking China without much money.
 True travel!

 If there are no hostels (rare), you can always stay in a chain hotel like Super 8 or 7 Days Inn for around 140 RMB ($20) for a twin room.

-Average daily spend on accommodation: 40 RMB ($8)
+Average daily spend on dorm-room accommodation: 40 RMB ($8)

 Chinese food isn’t quite what we get fed in the west, and it’s certainly not the same prices!
 A meal on the street runs around 8RMB ($1.30).
 A meal in a locals restaurant will cost around 15-30RMB ($2.50-$5).
-Obviously if you wanna eat western food or high end dining, you can pay a fortune but that’s not for backpackers, so steer clear!
+Obviously, if you want to eat western food or high-end dining, you can pay a fortune but that’s not for backpackers, so steer clear!

 Average daily spend for 2 or 3 meals: 30 RMB ($5)

-Smaller temples, activities and sights etc and much more reasonable priced and cost around 10RMB ($1.60).
+Smaller temples, activities and sights etc and much more reasonably priced and cost around 10RMB ($1.60) per sight.

 Average daily spend for sights*: 70RMB ($11)